An interview with Charly Walter and Danijela Oberthofer Tonkovic from “Openspace.Innsbruck” (Austria)

-After a period of silence, due to various political reasons, with the current project “MagicC Carpets”, we are revitalising our initial idea.
-We are really happy that through the various turns, this idea and mission has found its way back to us!
-We are more than ready to start the “MagiC Carpets” journey in this phase of production and implementation, working with two artists in residence from Romania and Georgia, two local artists, and the great local support structure.
+After a period of silence, due to various political reasons, with the current project “MagiC Carpets”, we are revitalising our initial idea.
+We are really happy that through various turns, this idea and mission has found its way back to us!
+We are more than ready to start the “MagiC Carpets” journey in this phase of production and implementation, working with artists in residence, local artists, and the great local support structure.

 One of the cornerstones of “Openspace.Innsbruck” is interdisciplinarity.
 Why do you think combining different disciplines, as well as gathering different audiences together, is important in today’s world?

 Charly: As a result of personal relations, work and other complicated reasons, life has become increasingly fragmented for many people in our society.
-To manage this new way of life, we must think and act in an interdisciplinary way a lot.
+To manage this new way of life, we must think and act in an interdisciplinary way.
 Artists have always been the magicians who show us more than we usually expect.
 Bringing people of different backgrounds together is very important to stabilise our fragile societies these days.

 How does the local Innsbruck community engage with culture?

 Danijela: Local Innsbruck communities engage with culture quite well, though, it depends on the part of the city and the ways the audience is accessed, motivated ore included.
 It depends on other various circumstances – for example the level of education, economic status, the level of society development, cultural heritage, tradition, origin etc. However, it also depends on what is offered, and whether is it affordable and accessible.

 An exemplary practice in Openspace includes – people approaching us with an intention to organize diverse cultural activities in our space, since it is open and free to use.
 However, sometimes we approach them, like, for example, in the case of “Magic Carpets project”, where we are trying to remove barriers, communicate, and include community on various levels of decision-making, processes-development, but also leave them with something long-lasting and directly applicable.